What happened at the launch of The British Pop Archive in Manchester?

 The British Pop Archive (BPA) was launched at The John Rylands Research Institute and Library in Manchester on May 18, 2022.
 The launch featured an exhibition titled Collection, which “showcases iconic items from post-war British popular culture, including archives from Joy Division, The Haçienda, and Granada TV.”

-A professor and co-founder of The British Pop Archive took the podium to speak and took a photograph of the audience then posted it on X.
+A professor and co-founder of The British Pop Archive took the podium to speak and took a photograph of the audience then posted it on X. He quickly took the photograph down but the responses remain.

 On 18th July I replicated the disappeared photograph taken at The British Pop Archive but this time I included people of colour: Music producers, international DJs, theatre producers, nationally renown artists, actors and chart topping singers, fashion designers, photographers, poets and novelists, all from the North West of England.
 Priti Shikotra is the photographer and here is the photograph